The relationship between UX wireframe and UX research

 In this article, we’re going to look into the questions:

-When we consider website design, the first thing most of us think of is branding and brand style, the colours and features it throws out as soon as the page loads, and how enticing that is to propel us through our journey in achieving what we need from it.
+When we consider website design, the first thing most of us think of is branding and brand style, the colours and features the user interface throws out as soon as the page loads, and how enticing that is to propel us through our journey in achieving what we need from it.

-Before that page of striking images, cleverly written copy, and whirling bells and whistles becomes a living, breathing page of code, there are many more procedures and practices required to get each team to a stage where the branding and delivery can be put together.
+Before that page of striking images, cleverly written copy, and whirling bells and whistles becomes a living, breathing page of code, there are many more procedures and practices required to get each team to a stage where the branding, visual design, and delivery can be put together.

-Each design process starts by considering what the stakeholders need from their visitors and what they need from the stakeholders.
-The discussions that drive the delivery of every goal are helped along their way with in-depth research, ideas, presentations, and prototypes.
+Each design phase starts by considering what the stakeholders need from their visitors and what they need from the stakeholders.
+The discussions, based on user and business needs, that drive the delivery of every goal are helped along the way with in-depth research, ideas, presentations, and prototypes.

 UX—user experience—is the enjoyable interaction and transaction of the user within your website process.
-The goal is to provide a user experience that encourages them to complete, to come back, and to recommend quickly, efficiently, and as effortlessly as possible.
+The goal is to provide a user experience that encourages them to complete, come back, and recommend quickly, efficiently, and effortlessly as possible.

 Wireframes are a valuable tool used in the first stage and subsequent discussions of each design journey.